07734willy/PyRepl/README.md

 Tested on with both Vim 8.0 and NeoVim 0.4.3, however its very likely that this plugin will work on older versions, since it doesn't do anything too crazy vim-side.

+For the plugin itself, there are no other language or package dependencies.
+PyRepl is meant to be lightweight and portable.
+For development, packages listed in `requirements.txt` are used for testing and linting the plugin itself, but are not required for regular usage.

 ## Installation

 To install the plugin, you'll likely want to use some plugin manager.
 Below are examples using Vim-Plug and Vundle, but you're free to use whichever plugin manager you prefer.